meilisearch/specifications/text/0119-instance-options.md

 ⚠️ This command-line option does not take any values.
 Assigning a value will throw an error.

 Enables the `MDB_WRITEMAP` option of LMDB, making the internal key-value store use much less RAM than usual.

+#### 3.3.29.
+Task webhook url

+**Environment variable**: `MEILI_TASK_WEBHOOK_URL`
+**CLI option**: `--task-webhook-url`
+**Default**: Disabled
+**Expected value**: an url to your server

+Sets the URL where Meilisearch will send a notification every time it processes a batch of tasks.
+⚠️  If the URL is not correctly formatted, it'll throw an error before starting.
+⚠️  If the URL is correctly formatted but doesn't point to a valid server, Meilisearch won't return an error but will log one every time it processes a batch of tasks.

+#### 3.3.30.
+Task webhook authorization header

+**Environment variable**: `MEILI_TASK_WEBHOOK_AUTHORIZATION_HEADER`
+**CLI option**: `--task-webhook-authorization-header`
+**Default**: Disabled
+**Expected value**: a string representing the value of the authorization header you want to send with the processed tasks

+Sets the authorization header value that meilisearch must send with the processed tasks.

 ## 4. Technical Aspects